 1. Evening Meetings

 They are held at the above mentioned address.
 Please consult the programme for exact dates & topics.
-Click here to download a WORD version of the programme.
+Click here for a Word version PROGRAMME 2017 -18

 We have a mixture of guest speakers and social events.
 The evening concludes with a refreshment taken in convivial company when you have the opportunity to practise your French.